itspladd/itspladd.github.io/_portfolio/2021-06-05-inquizitor.md

     text: "Express, jQuery, and EJX"
 ---

-This page is under development - come back soon!
-{: .notice--info}

 ## Summary

 InquizitorApp is a RESTful, responsive full-stack web application for creating, taking, and sharing quizzes, created in partnership with [Maria Regina Sirilan](https://github.com/ahhreggi).